 The Promised Land, first serialized in the Atlantic Monthly in 1912, was written by Mary Antin (b.
 1881) to plead the case of the immigrant.
 She does this forcefully and movingly by describing who she was and what she achieved as an American Jewish immigrant.
 Antin was primarily interested in four subjects: economics, education, religion, and assimilation.

-Her beautiful writing involves recreating the community with its characters like the local rabbi, the person in the community who arranged marriages, the person who was a wedding messenger and the wedding jester.
+Her beautiful writing involves recreating the community of Polotzk, Belarus, with its characters like the local rabbi, the person in the community who arranged marriages, the person who was a wedding messenger and the wedding jester.
 She describes in some detail her father’s religious education, how highly prized such an education was in the community.
 She writes about the struggle to survive – about the Pale of Settlement and its boundaries – about how the Jews were increasingly hampered by anti-Semitic laws that further limited their abilities to support their families.
 And they worried about pogroms.

 She then has a richly detailed section of a chapter that covers the trials and tribulations of the overland trip to and the wait in Hamburg, Germany, her mother clutching third class tickets her father who had already emigrated had sent them.
 At thirteen years of age, she, her mother and her three siblings finally boarded a ship bound for Boston where they were reunited with their husband/father who had been in America for three years.
 In this section she quotes in translation from a long letter she had written to her uncle (in Yiddish) who was back in Vitebsk when what they experienced was vividly fresh in her mind.